neclimdul/CactiWMI/readme.txt

 Cacti 0.8.7c+ (Older versions will require CDEF tweaks) PHP 5 or higher (May work with PHP4 but is untested) WMI Client 1.1.3+ (1.1.3 and older have problems with some classes.
-Latest confirmed working version 1.3.5) Remote RPC privelages (Your credential must be allowed to remotely run WMI queries) Rempte RPC firewall access (And you of course need your firewall to allow RPC)
+Latest confirmed working version 1.3.5) Remote RPC privileges (Your credential must be allowed to remotely run WMI queries) Remote RPC firewall access (And you of course need your firewall to allow RPC)

 INSTALLATION